So you’ve heard about SEO, but you’re not exactly sure what it means. Or maybe you are not sure how it can help you achieve your goals.

 It should also be pointed out that the title tag is not the headline you see on the page.
 These are often H1 or H2 tags.
 While they can be similar or contain the same keywords, they are two different elements.

-If you are using Chrome as your browser, there’s a really easy way to see the page title of the current page you are on.
+If you are using Chrome as your browser (like 73% of all internet users), there’s a really easy way to see the page title of the current page you are on.

 Just hover your mouse over the tab and a small grayed out box will pop up for that page: